- Posted: February 24, 2021Read more »

 Types of Napoleon Stoves

 There are a number of types of napoleon wood burning stoves for heating your home.
-Beyond the obvious heating features supplied b
+Beyond the obvious heating features supplied by the stove, many are equipped with a reliable cook top surface, ideal for those times when power failure is an issue.

 One byproduct of wood burning fireplaces and stoves is the creation of a chemical compound called creosote.
 A fireplace or stove with even a modest accumulation of creosote can result in a highly dangerous chimney fire, which can burn at around 2,000 degrees, seriously endangering your home and any occupants.